-In 1952 at the age of 15 she enrolled at Howard University on a full music scholarship.
-In doing so she became one of the youngest students to enroll in that institution in the 20th Century.
+In 1952 at the age of 15, she enrolled at Howard University on a music scholarship.
+She became one of the youngest students to enroll in that institution in the 20th century.
 Within a year, she was conducting her sorority’s (Delta Sigma Theta) vocal quartet and accompanying pop, jazz, and opera singers.

 Flack began taking voice lessons, concentrating primarily on opera, with Frederick “Wilkie” Wilkerson.
 At the same time she worked at the posh Tivoli Club in Washington, D.C., where she served as an accompanist to visiting opera singers.
 Flack’s own professional singing career began in 1967 at Mr. Henry’s, a nightclub on Capitol Hill, where Flack sang blues, folk songs, and pop standards on an old upright piano.

-Flack recorded her 1969 debut album, “First Take,” in 10 hours, and while it received excellent reviews, it didn’t get sell particularly well.
+Flack recorded her 1969 debut album, “First Take,” in 10 hours, and while it received excellent reviews, it did not sell particularly well.
 Then in 1972, Clint Eastwood featured the single from “First Take” titled “The First Time Ever I Saw Your Face” in his film, Play Misty for Me.
 The song went to No. 1 on Billboard’s pop chart and propelled Flack to stardom.

-In August of 1973 Flack released the album, Killing Me Softly whose title track is her best known recording.
+In August 1973, Flack released the album, Killing Me Softly; the title track is her best known recording.
 She had a string of hits during the rest of the 1970s.
-Her cool, husky vocals, and slow, sensual versions of songs helped usher in a new style of soulful pop.
+Her cool, husky vocals and slow, sensual versions of songs helped usher in a new style of soulful pop.

-Flack has released 19 albums over her career and won four Grammy awards.
+Flack has released nineteen albums over her career and won four Grammy awards in addition to a Lifetime Achievement Award in 2020.
 In 1999, a star with Flack’s name was placed on the Hollywood (California) Walk of Fame to commemorate her success.

 In 2005 Flack founded the Roberta Flack School of Music at the Hyde Leadership Charter School in the Bronx, New York, to provide an innovative and inspiring music education program to underprivileged students free of charge.